hydrologie/xhydro/CONTRIBUTING.rst

 #.
 All functions should be documented with `docstrings` following the `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ format.

 #.
-If the pull request adds functionality, either update the documentation or create a new notebook in the `docs/notebooks` directory that demonstrates the feature. the Jupyter notebooks located in the documentation should also be updated.
+If the pull request adds functionality, either update the documentation or create a new notebook in the `docs/notebooks` directory that demonstrates the feature.
 Library-defining features should also be listed in ``README.rst``.

 #.
 The ChangeLog should be updated with a brief description of the changes made in the pull request.
 If this is your first contribution to the project, please add your name to the `AUTHORS.rst` and `.zenodo.json` files.